dsikkema/playdo/requirements/apiflask-migration/technical-implementation-guide.md

 6. **Type Annotations**: Make sure to maintain proper type annotations for mypy.

+7. **API errors**: Look at the error responses in the existing endpoints (like custom validation errors) and ensure that these possible error responses are properly represented in the schema, and communicated appropriately inside the annotations that decorate the endpoint functions.
 ### Technical Decisions

 1. **Why APIFlask over Flask-RESTful or Flask-RESTX?**